ilkogarcia/datasciencecoursera/README.md

 # datasciencecoursera
-Repo for the Coursera Data Science training or task
+This repo is for the any training task in the Coursera Data Science specialisation program